UniMath/agda-unimath/src/elementary-number-theory/cross-mul-diff-integer-fractions.lagda.md

   sim-is-zero-coss-mul-diff-fraction-ℤ H = inv (eq-diff-ℤ H)
 ```

-## Transitivity relations for the cross-multiplication difference
+## The transitive-additive property for the cross-multiplication difference

 Given three fractions `a/b`, `x/y` and `m/n`, the pairwise cross-multiplication
 differences satisfy a transitive-additive property: